aswinpajayan/ghdl-firsts/README.md

 # ghdl-firsts
-this repository have sort of getting started codes with adder circuits.
+this repository have some getting-started-with-ghdl (adder circuits).

 The references are works by various professors and universitities, like EPFL, oregon state university , Stand ford and IIT Bombay .
 You can refer them in the links attached